cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

   .click()
 ```

 This lets us reuse our DOM queries for faster tests when the element is still in the DOM, and it automatically handles re-querying the DOM for us when it is not immediately found in the DOM.
-This is particularly helpful when dealing with front-end frameworks that do a lot of re-rendering!
+This is particularly helpful when dealing with front end frameworks that do a lot of re-rendering!

 ## Commands Are Asynchronous